geocine/awesome/README.md

 - [Terraria Map Editor](https://github.com/TEdit/Terraria-Map-Editor): TEdit is a stand alone, open source map editor for Terraria.
 - [MercuryTrade](https://github.com/Exslims/MercuryTrade): An overlay application for Path of Exile(Tracking, Trading, Chat, etc)
 - [love2d](https://love2d.org/): LÖVE is an awesome framework you can use to make 2D games in Lua.
 It's free, open-source, and works on Windows, Mac OS X, Linux, Android, and iOS.
+- [Game Programming Patterns](https://www.gameprogrammingpatterns.com/): by Robert Nystrom, Game Programming Patterns is a collection of patterns found in games that make code cleaner, easier to understand, and faster

 ## Admin Templates
 - [tabler](https://github.com/tabler/tabler): Tabler is free and open-source HTML Dashboard UI Kit built on Bootstrap 4